ex-jedi/beginner-javascript-tutorials/README.md

   myHTML.classList.add('hello'); // Doesn't work as it's not really an element.
   ```

-- You have to pull it out then do stuff with it.
+- You have to select it then pull it out to do stuff with it.

   ```javascript
   const itemImage = document.querySelector('.wrapper img');